pieterbonnet/pbDateComputation/README.md

 *A final class (dprWorkingWeekDays), which is only there to be a property of the DaysProcessingRegion class, is also provided, but is not designed to be used on its own.*

 # The 4 classes that implement the AnnualEvent interface
- These classes are used to manipulate "annual events", such as holidays, celebrations, or events where calculating the date is a bit complicated (like "The Tuesday after the first Monday of November, for the U.S. Election Day").
+ These classes are used to manipulate "annual events", such as holidays, celebrations, or events where calculating the date is a bit complicated (like "The Tuesday after the first Monday of November", for the U.S. Election Day).

 | Class|For
 |----------------|------------------------------- |